 Weir pool manipulations aim to reinstate some of the natural variability of water levels in the River Murray system, which has been lost due to river regulation.
-The manipulations will assist to improve lateral connectivity, health, resilience and biodiversity of the river channel, floodplain and wetlands.
+The manipulations will assist to improve the health, resilience and biodiversity of the river channel, floodplain and wetlands.
 Combining weir pool lowering with weir pool raising increases the benefits of varying water levels.
-It is intended that weir pool manipulations will become a routine part of river operations.
+Weir pool manipulations are becoming a routine part of river operations.